 Nuclear Export Controls

-NNSA’s Nuclear Export Controls program facilitates legitimate civil nuclear cooperation by strengthening domestic and global capacity to detect and prevent illicit or unintended transfers of WMD-related materials, equipment, and technology to destinations of concern.
+NNSA’s Office of Nuclear Export Controls facilitates legitimate civil nuclear cooperation by strengthening domestic and global capacity to detect and prevent illicit or unintended transfers of WMD-related materials, equipment, and technology to destinations of concern.
 NNSA does this through programs that: strengthen the U.S. Government’s ability to prevent and interdict transfers that would contribute to foreign WMD programs of concern; strengthen foreign partner national systems of export control; and strengthen multilateral export control regimes.
-Further, NNSA is part of the interagency licensing review process to ensure that thousands of proposed exports of sensitive items or technologies receive the appropriate level of scrutiny before being transferred.
+Further, NNSA is part of the interagency licensing review process to ensure that, each year, thousands of proposed exports of sensitive items or technologies receive the appropriate level of scrutiny before being transferred.

 NNSA strengthens the capacity of U.S. government agencies to prevent and interdict U.S.-origin transfers by providing customized WMD commodity identifications training to targeting and inspection specialists, enforcement, and investigative agencies.
 NNSA also engages foreign partners to strengthen their national export control systems to prevent illicit trafficking in nuclear and dual-use items through customized export licensing, enterprise outreach, and enforcement training programs, with the goal of developing a cadre of export control experts to provide training through bilateral and international partnerships.